malishav/OSCOAP/draft-selander-ace-object-security.md

 ## Secure Subscribe to Sensor ##

-Here is an example targeting the scenario in the forwarding proxy with observe case of {{I-D.hartke-core-e2e-security-reqs}}.
+Here is an example targeting the scenario in the Forwarding with observe case  of {{I-D.hartke-core-e2e-security-reqs}}.
 The example illustrates a client requesting subscription to a blood sugar measurement resource (GET /glucose), and first receiving the value 220 mg/dl, and then a second reading with value 180 mg/dl.
 The CoAP options Observe, Uri-Path, Content-Format, and Payload are encrypted and integrity protected, and the CoAP header field Code is integrity protected (see {{coap-headers-and-options}}).

 ~~~~~~~~~~~
 Client  Proxy  Server